technology-toolbox/website/content/blog/jjameson/2012/02/27/zip-a-folder-using-powershell.md

 ---
-title: "Zip a folder using PowerShell"
+title: Zip a folder using PowerShell
 date: 2012-02-27T23:50:24-07:00
 excerpt:
   "There are a couple of options for creating a zip file for a specific folder.